-Child's Name: Birthdate: Child's Name: Birthdate:

-I have participated in an enrollment orientation and received e-mailed materials from the Parent Handbook.
-I agree to read the Parent Handbook carefully and keep the document readily available for future reference regarding the Child Development Center Policies and Procedures.
+Child's Name: Birthdate: Child's Name: Birthdate: I have participated in an enrollment orientation an d received e-mailed materials from the Parent Handbook.
+I agree to read the Family Handbook carefully and keep t he document readily available for future reference regarding the Child Development Center Policies and Procedure es.
 I agree that I am responsible for adhering to the Child Development Center's Policies and Procedures.

-- I have received a family handbook and have read all policies and procedures. - I agree to follow all policies and procedures outlined in the family handbook. - I agree to follow the pick-up & drop-off policy. - I agree to follow the illness policy if my child is ill. - I agree that if my child's behavior seriously threatens the health and safety of him/herself or other children at the center, my services may be terminated.
+I have received a family handbook an d have read all policies and procedures.
+I agree to follow all policies and proce edures outlined in the family handbook.
+I agree to follow the pick-up & drop-o off policy.
+I agree to follow the illness policy if r ny child is ill.
+I agree that if my child's behavior seri ously threatens the health and safety of him/herself or other children at the center, my services ma y be terminated.
 Every effort will be made on behalf of the CDC to ensure that the child's needs are met.

-I attest under penalty of perjury that all the information on my application is true and correct.

-Please initial next to each statement above and sign an acknowledgment below.

-Parent / Guardian Name: Date:
+I attest under penalty of perjury that a ll the information on my application forsm are true and correct.
+Please initial next to each statement above and si gn an acknowledgment below.
+Parent / Guardian Name: Date: Sig Date: nature: Staff/ Name: Date: Staff Signature: Date:

-Signature: Date:

-Staff/ Name: Date:

-Staff Signature: Date: